 20 Signs of A Psychopath: Recognize Their Toxic Traits

-“Not all psychopaths are in prison – some are in the boardroom.” – Robert Hare
+“Not all psychopaths are in prison – some are in the boardroom.”

-Surprisingly, up to 3% of business managers, and up to 25% of the prisoners have psychopathic traits.
+Psychopaths aren’t rare.
+They form around 1% of the general population, up to 3% of business managers, and up to 25% of the prisoners have psychopathic traits.

-twenty signs of a psychopath
+20 signs of psychopath PIN

 1. Disdain For Social Norms, Shallow Emotions, & Coldness

-The hallmark traits of a psychopath: no rules, no guilt, no shame.
+The hallmark traits of a psychopath: No rules, no guilt, no shame.

 • Have a persistent disregard for social norms and a blatant readiness to violate the rules.